 - o Internal controls

 - Cash and investments

 - Other assets

 - o Revenues

 - Expenditures

 - o Long-term debt

-- Fund equity
+- o Fund equity

 - o Overall presentation of the financial statements

-- Financial Condition
+- o Financial Condition

 - The State Auditor issued an unmodified opinion on the District's financial statements.
-The 2013-14 Financial Statement Audit noted no instances of noncompliance that were material to the financial statements of the District.
-The audit team reported no findings required to be disclosed by the Office of Management and Budget. - Additionally, the District has had thirteen consecutive years with no audit findings which as noted by former State Auditor Brian Sonntag as an "...accomplishment that reflects the dedication of the District Board, and the District staff to strong oversight of operations, good internal controls and accurate financial reporting." - 6.
-The Superintendent shall not compromise the independence of the Board's audit or other external monitoring or advice.
+The 2017-18 Financial Statement and Federal Single Audit Report noted no instances of noncompliance that were material to the financial statements of the District.
+The audit team reported no findings required to be disclosed by the Office of Management and Budget.

+- Additionally, the District has had seventeen consecutive years with no audit findings.

+- 6. The Superintendent shall not compromise the independence of the Board's audit or other external monitoring or advice.
 Except as authorized by the Board, engaging parties already chosen by the Board as consultants or advisers is unacceptable.